miniblog/engine/content/BlogPost/welcome-to-your-new-blog.md

 {
-    "title": "👋 Welcome to Your New Blog!", "description": "Instructions on getting started with Miniblog", "publishedAt": "2022-12-15T14:04:00+00:00"
+    "title": "Welcome to Your New Blog 👋", "description": "Instructions on getting started with Miniblog", "publishedAt": "2022-12-15T14:04:00+00:00"
 }